 As per the AIP, aircraft shall not join the ILS at less than 10NM from touchdown or below 3,000ft at night.
 Figure 15 shows the percentage of arrivals violating these rules.
-The number of these violations has decreased in Q4 versus the previous quarter, most likely as a result of the reduction in use of the northern runway.
+The number of these violations has increased in March 2023 when compared to the previous two months, with a combination of an increase in adverse weather and usage of the Northern Runway contributing to this.